 Big Sky is now among the biggest ski resorts in America, behind only Whistler and Park City, with more terrain than Vail or Snowbird and Alta combined.
 In 2013, Big Sky and Yellowstone Club’s ownership company CrossHarbor acquired Moonlight Basin from Lehman Brothers, so this previously quiet (almost private) ski resort is about to get discovered.
 We suggest you take your family ski trip here before it lands on everyone’s ski bucket list.

-A Big Sky Moonlight Basin family ski trip is relaxed.
-Gorgeous mountainside homes are available for a ski week, and the centerpiece Moonlight Lodge is a great place to go for après ski or dinner at Moonlight Lodge Tavern.
+A Big Sky Moonlight Basin family ski trip is relaxed, tucked away from the busier base village at Big Sky.
+Gorgeous mountainside homes are available for a ski week, or cozy cabins like Cowboy Heaven.
+You are one lift away from Big Sky’s vast skiing.
+The centerpiece Moonlight Lodge is now private, hope for a member invite to go for après ski or dinner at Moonlight Lodge Tavern.
 The Moonlight Spa offers every treatment imaginable plus a tempting outdoor hot tub with views of Big Sky and Lone Peak.

 Take a day off from the snowy slopes of Big Sky to visit the Nation’s first national park, Yellowstone National Park, where you can snowmobile or ride in a snow coach to see bison, elk, coyotes and thermal geysers including the famous Old Faithful.
-Moonlight Basin feels like a private resort given its exceptional lodging and lack of skiers and riders.
-You will find fresh powder and posh lodging, kind of like nearby Yellowstone Club, only without the private members-only stamp.
+Or go Nordic skiing at the beautiful Lone Mountain Ranch.
+Moonlight Basin is like a private resort given its exceptional lodging and lack of skiers and riders.
+You will find fresh powder and posh lodging, kind of like nearby Yellowstone Club.